logux/docs/3-concepts/6-reason.md

 You can change actions limit by `reasonlessHistory` option in `createLoguxCreator`.

 If Logux Redux will need cleaned action from time travel, it will call `onMissedHistory` callback.
-You can ask user to reload page or load latest data state from the server, becaue time travel can’t guarantee the result in this case.
+You can ask user to reload page or load latest data state from the server, because time travel can’t guarantee the result in this case.

 ```js
 let store = createLoguxCreator({